 Q. Isn’t wood heating likely to continue its historic decline since the 1930?

 A. Not necessarily.
 Wood and pellet heating experienced a significant comeback between 2000 and 2010.
 When the Census started tracking wood heating in 1950, more than half of homes heated with coal and nearly a quarter with wood.
 Wood and coal heating declined drastically (with coal continuing its decline and heating less than .1% of homes nationally) and wood bottomed out in 1970 when only 1.3% of homes used it as a primary heating fuel.
 Wood spiked after the 1973 oil embargo to 4% of homes nationally, and today is at 2.3%.
 Wood use is closely tied to prices of competing fuels, and rises in oil, propane and electricity prices can move many homes back to wood.
 More info.
 As states and communities seek to bolster renewable sources of energy, there should be a rise in incentives - and sales - of pellet stoves and boilers.

 Q. Isn’t heating with wood simply too much work and too messy for most people?

-A. Urban populations tend to avoid wood heating, but nationally wood and pellets are the fastest growing heating fuel between 2000 and 2013, according to the US Census.
+A. Urban populations tend to avoid wood heating, but nationally wood and pellets were the fastest growing heating fuel between 2000 and 2013, according to the US Census.
 Using wood pellets offers a much easier, cleaner and more automated option and modern more efficient wood stoves use far less wood.
 In rural areas, wood heating has great resilience because wood is so abundant, affordable and many people enjoy it as a heat source.

 Q. How many people could sustainably heat with wood or pellets?